michael-milette/moodle-filter_filtercodes/README.md

 * {courseidnumber} : Display a course's ID number.
 * {sectionid} or %7Bsectionid%7D : Display the section ID (not to be confused with the section number).
 * {sectionname} : Display the section name in which the activity is located.
-* {coursecontacts}: List of course contacts with links to their profiles, email address or messaging (there is a setting for this).
-Note: This tag was formerly called {courseteachers} in its ALPHA state.
+* {coursecontacts}: List of course contacts with links to their profiles, email address or messaging or phone number, and their user description (there are settings for these).
+Note: This tag was formerly called {courseteachers}.
 * {coursegradepercent}: Displays the current accumulated course grade of the student.

 Also see Courses section below.